Pokémon X and Y: Story

 Following hints from friends and locals, the player discovers Team Flare's secret lab under a café in Lumiose City where they formally meet a 9 ft tall man named AZ; he is revealed to be the 3,000-year-old king who once used the "ultimate weapon"—the same device and weapon of mass destruction Lysandre plans to use—which utilized energy from the legendary Pokémon Xerneas or Yveltal to end a war in Kalos.
 AZ's decision to use the ultimate weapon was motivated by his desire to revive the Pokémon he loved the most, a variant of the Pokémon Floette, although the Pokémon was disgusted with his choice to use the ultimate weapon and left him.
 This war 3,000 years ago set in motion the events necessary to create Mega Evolution by inadvertently infusing excessive energy into an asteroid.
 Alongside Shauna and Calem or Serena, the player sets out to stop Team Flare and Lysandre at their second base in Geosenge Town, the location of the ultimate weapon.
 Upon reaching the core of the weapon, the player discovers a dormant Xerneas or Yveltal which suddenly awakens with their appearance.
 They capture the legendary Pokémon and proceed to bring an end to Lysandre's plans after defeating him in battle one final time.
 After the battle, Lysandre will use the ultimate weapon to destroy the ultimate weapon.
 The player, Shauna, and Calem or Serena, make their escape from the base before this can happen.

-With the defeat of Team Flare, the player resumes their journey and obtains their eighth and final Gym Badge, enabling them to challenge the Elite Four—the most powerful trainers in Kalos.
-They traverse Victory Road and reach the Kalos Pokémon League to begin their final challenge.
-Once they overcome the Elite Four, the player faces and defeats Champion Diantha, making the player the new Champion of Kalos.
-A parade is organised by Professor Sycamore to celebrate the player's role in saving the Kalos region and becoming the new champion.
-AZ battles the player during the parade, recognising the player's strength and what it means to be a Pokémon Trainer.
+With the defeat of Team Flare, the player resumes their journey and obtains their eighth and final Gym Badge, enabling them to challenge the Elite Four—the most powerful Pokémon Trainers in the region.
+They traverse Victory Road and reach the Kalos League to begin their final challenge.
+Once they overcome the Elite Four, the player faces and defeats Kalos League Champion Diantha, making the player the new Kalos League Champion.
+A parade is organised by Professor Sycamore to celebrate the player's role in saving the Kalos region and becoming the new Kalos League Champion.
+AZ battles the player during the parade, recognising the player's real strength and what it means to be a Pokémon Trainer.
 His Floette then returns to him and they are reunited for the first time in 3,000 years.